Garden City, New York: Board of Trustees

 The Village of Garden City is governed by the Garden City Board of Trustees, which consists of eight members, including a mayor and trustees.
 Each trustee serves a two-year term, without compensation.

-As of April 2024, the Mayor of Garden City is Edward T. Finneran and the Village Trustees are Richard A. Catalano, Judy Courtney, Michele Beach Harrington, Vinny Muldoon, Jessica Tai, Bruce A. Torino and Yvonne Varano.
+As of June 2026, the Mayor of Garden City is Edward T. Finneran.

 Community Agreement

 The Mayor and Trustees are elected via a "Community Agreement," in which the Village's four Property Owners' Associations – East, West, Central, and Estates, representing the different areas of the Village – hold primary elections in January.
 Winners are entered on the official ballot in March as the "Community Agreement Party."

 From the time of the Village's incorporation until 2021, the candidates were selected by committees on the Property Owners' Associations, upon submitting a letter and resume.

 Village Administrator

 Additionally, the Board of Trustees hires a village administrator, which oversees village operations and performs many of the duties that a village clerk would usually do.
-The Village Administrator is Ralph V. Suozzi – the former Mayor of the City of Glen Cove and the cousin of Congressman Thomas R. Suozzi.
+The Village Administrator is Ralph V. Suozzi – the former Mayor of the City of Glen Cove and the cousin of U.S. Congressman Thomas R. Suozzi.